WCW789/the_efficient_birder/README.md

 <img width="1396" alt="Uploading an image" src="https://github.com/WCW789/the_efficient_birder/assets/32531807/56fd3422-debd-4c5c-8f7c-bc5cbbea802f">

-Once an image is captured or uploaded, an entry will be created much like the following:
+Once an image is captured or uploaded, an entry is created much like the following that can be viewed individually or on the homepage:

 <img width="454" alt="Example of journal entry" src="https://github.com/WCW789/the_efficient_birder/assets/32531807/508b9ef5-d412-45db-92b8-d47194dc5e79">